s-keesing/AA5010_FinalProj/README.md

 ## Control Design

-The spacecraft uses a proportional-derivative (PD) feedback control law based on attitude and angular velocity tracking error.
+The spacecraft uses a proportional-derivative feedback control law based on attitude and angular velocity tracking error.
 Gains are selected using a linearized approximation of the error dynamics to meet the following design requirements:

 * Maximum settling time: 120 seconds
 * Critically damped or underdamped response